 Savery Vegan Grill (Fort Wayne, Indiana)

 Family- and veteran-owned Savery Vegan Grill aims to make good food that will inspire more people to go vegan.
 The menu features animal-free versions of classic American fare, including burgers, hot dogs, wings, shakes, and more.
-The Coney Dogs feature two grilled Lightlife dogs smothered in house chili, house cheese sauce, and diced onion on toasted buns.
+The Chili Cheese Dogs feature two grilled Lightlife dogs smothered in house chili, house cheese sauce, and diced onion on toasted buns.

 Sealevel City Vegan Diner (Wilmington, North Carolina)